Oni Press

-Oni Press is an American independent comic book and graphic novel publisher based in Portland, Oregon.
+Oni Press is an American independent comic book and graphic novel publisher based in Portland, Oregon, best known for publishing such series as Scott Pilgrim and Rick and Morty.
 In 2019, it became an imprint label following the company's merger with Lion Forge Comics.
 The merged company, Oni–Lion Forge Publishing Group (OLFPG), is owned by Polarity.
 Oni Press has remained the "predominant name used for publishing comics" by OLFPG.

 Overview

 The company name derives from oni, the word for the ogre demons popular in Japanese folklore.

-Oni Press used the term "real mainstream," coined by Stephen Holland of the UK comic shop Page 45, to suggest that the subject matter it publishes is more in line with the popular genres of other media, such as thrillers, romances and realistic drama.
+Oni Press used the term "real mainstream," coined by Stephen L. Holland of the UK comic shop Page 45, to suggest that the subject matter it publishes is more in line with the popular genres of other media, such as thrillers, romances and realistic drama.
 For the most part, Oni Press avoids publishing superhero titles, unless interesting creators approach these concepts from an unusual angle.
 However, at one point, Rich Johnston of All The Rage reported that Oni Press and Marvel Comics were creating a publishing deal for Oni creators to work on Marvel superhero characters, but the deal fell apart.

 Oni Press publishes few comic books on an ongoing monthly basis - Marc Guggenheim's Resurrection, Antony Johnston and Christopher Mitten's Wasteland and Brian Hurrt and Cullen Bunn's Sixth Gun.
 Greg Rucka's Queen & Country was published monthly from 2001 to 2007.
 Most of its titles are either irregular recurring miniseries, often published in four to six monthly installments, or original graphic novels.

 Oni Press material initially released as comic books is usually later collected into trade paperbacks.
 They have published well over 100 titles, with multiple books undergoing reprints due to sustained popularity.
 Several of their books have won the Eisner Award including: Bryan Lee O'Malley's Scott Pilgrim, Rick Spear and Chuck BB's Black Metal, Hope Larson's Grey Horses, and Greg Rucka's Whiteout: Melt and Queen & Country, with many more receiving nominations.